AMDmi3/opening_hours.js/README.md

 * Select single (or more, comma seperated) (school|public) holidays.
 Proposed syntax: ```SH(Sommerferien)```
 * Depending on moon position like ```"low tide only"```.
 Suncalc lib does support moon position.
 Syntax needed.
 * If weekday is PH than the facility will be open weekday-1 this week.
 Syntax something like: ```We if (We +1 day == PH) else Th``` ???
+* Last day of the month.
+Syntax needed.

 List of features which can make writing easier: